Key Takeaways

 “THC’s effects differ qualitatively from many other drugs, especially alcohol.
 For example, subjects drive faster after drinking alcohol and slower after smoking marijuana. … Very importantly, our city driving study showed that drivers who drank alcohol over-estimated their performance quality whereas those who smoked marijuana under-estimated it. … “[S]ubjects in the marijuana group were not only aware of their intoxicated condition, but were … attempting to compensate for it.
 [D]rivers become overconfident after drinking alcohol and … become more cautious and self-critical after consuming low doses of THC, as smoked marijuana.”

-Attempting to equate marijuana DUI with alcohol DUI is a mistake.
+Attempting to equate marijuana DUI, with alcohol DUI is a mistake.
+But many, not yet knowing any better, presume this false equivalency.

-Studies: THC’s adverse effects small; sometimes improved driving performance
+Studies: THC adverse effects small; improved driving

 Compared to alcohol, subjects in on-road driving performance assessments typically demonstrate modest changes in psychomotor performance after administering THC.